-Charlie Lee, the creator of Litecoin [LTC] recently spoke on the CoinsBank Blockchain Cruise, where he elaborated upon the intrinsic value of Bitcoin [BTC].
+Charlie Lee, the creator of Litecoin [LTC] recently spoke at the CoinsBank Blockchain Cruise, where he elaborated upon the intrinsic value of Bitcoin [BTC].
 While the price of the cryptocurrency is determined mainly by speculative trading, the intrinsic value of the coin is a different story.

 Lee aimed to narrow down the intrinsic value of the coin by breaking down the four fundamental factors towards it.
 He began by offering background on quotes made by individuals such as the current Chairman of the United States Federal Reserve, and prominent stockbroker Peter Schiff.
 These quotes stated that the cryptocurrency does not really have intrinsic value, with Schiff calling it “digital fool’s gold”.